 Discover Agriculture & Natural Resources

-Food, water, energy, landscape systems, animals and people are some of the greatest challenges facing our planet.
+Food, water, energy, landscape systems, animals, and people are some of the greatest challenges facing our planet.
 Students will learn about these aspects in relation to the fields of agriculture and natural resources, and how they can make an impact in these essential systems.
-During this camp, students will have many chances to be outside, in the field, and getting to experience first-hand the research facilities and learning opportunities that our campus offers.
-Agribusiness, animal science, agronomy, and fisheries and wildlife are just a few of the topics that will be explored in this camp taught by the University of Nebraska’s College of Agricultural Sciences and Natural Resources (CASNR).
+Students will be outside in the field, as restrictions allow, getting to experience first-hand the research facilities and learning opportunities that our campus offers.
+Agribusiness, animal science, agronomy, and fisheries, and wildlife are just a few of the topics that will be explored in this camp taught by the University of Nebraska’s College of Agricultural Sciences and Natural Resources (CASNR).

 Discover Digital Media